EMPRESS. III. Morphology, Stellar Population, and Dynamics of Extremely Metal Poor Galaxies (EMPGs): Are EMPGs Local Analogs of High-$z$ Young Galaxies?: Summary

 \acknowledgments

 We thank Koki Kakiichi and Chengze Liu for having useful discussions.
 We are grateful to Daniel Prole for providing the coordinates of UDGs in \citet{Prole2019}. \tcg{This paper includes data gathered with the 6.5 meter Magellan Telescopes located at Las Campanas Observatory, Chile.
 We thank the staff of Las Campanas for their help with the observations.} The Hyper Suprime-Cam (HSC) collaboration includes the astronomical communities of Japan and Taiwan, and Princeton University.
 The HSC instrumentation and software were developed by the National Astronomical Observatory of Japan (NAOJ), the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU), the University of Tokyo, the High Energy Accelerator Research Organization (KEK), the Academia Sinica Institute for Astronomy and Astrophysics in Taiwan (ASIAA), and Princeton University.
 Based on data collected at the Subaru Telescope and retrieved from the HSC data archive system, which is operated by Subaru Telescope and Astronomy Data Center at NAOJ.
+This work was supported by the joint research program of the Institute for Cosmic Ray Research (ICRR), University of Tokyo.
+The Cosmic Dawn Center is funded by the Danish National Research Foundation under grant No. 140.
+S.F. acknowledges support from the European Research Council (ERC) Consolidator Grant funding scheme (project ConTExt, grant No. 648179).
+This project has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No. 847523 `INTERACTIONS'.
 This work is supported by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan, as well as KAKENHI Grant-in-Aid for Scientific Research (A) (15H02064, 17H01110, and 17H01114) through Japan Society for the Promotion of Science (JSPS).
-Takashi Kojima, \tcg{Kohei Hayashi}, Masato Onodera, \tcg{Yuma Sugahara}, and Kiyoto Yabe are supported by JSPS KAKENHI Grant Numbers, 18J12840, \tcg{18J00277}, 17K14257, \tcg{18J12727}, and 18K13578, respectively.
+Takashi Kojima, Kohei Hayashi, Ken Mawatari, Masato Onodera, Yuma Sugahara, and Kiyoto Yabe are supported by JSPS KAKENHI Grant Numbers, 18J12840, 18J00277, 20K14516, 17K14257, 18J12727, and 18K13578, respectively.